About Elizabeth G Fagan

-Just before her 13th birthday, Fagan’s family moved from the Washington, DC area to the Connecticut shoreline.
-Fagan attended a private arts high school adjacent to Hammonasset State Park on Long Island Sound.
+Fagan’s family lived on the Connecticut shoreline during her teenage years.
+She attended a private arts high school adjacent to Hammonasset State Park on Long Island Sound.
 There she began writing and taking photographs.
 “The Hammonasset School was the epitome of a hippie school.
 No grades, no requirements.
 It was a different era,” she says.

 Then the internet came along.
 Fagan viewed it as the world’s publishing platform and wanted to be part of it.
 She returned to college for an associate degree in Web Development from DePaul University (Chicago).
 “Websites were static pages at first.
 Then we started innovating.
 It was exciting.
 We had a lot of fun.”

-Fagan now lives in what she calls a “run-down, mid-century Lake Michigan cottage” with two cats and a German Shepherd named Rosie.
+Fagan bought a fixer-upper beach cottage on Lake Michigan.
+She lives with two cats and a German Shepherd named Ruby.
 She writes, takes photographs, and makes art.
-Formerly a long-time urban dweller, Fagan says, “living on a Great Lake is like camping, but in a house.”
+“Living on a Great Lake is like camping, but in a house.”
 She also gardens—”that’s a euphemism for fighting invasive species”—and collects rocks and fossils along Lake Michigan’s shoreline.